 Skip to content

-Configuring GitFlic Agent When Using a Self-Signed Certificate
+Configuring GitFlic Agent with a Self-Signed Certificate

-Adding the Certificate to Trusted Stores
+Adding the Certificate to Trusted Certificates

-2. Add the certificate to trusted certificates:
+2. Add the certificate to the trusted certificates

 sudo cp selfsigned.crt /usr/local/share/ca-certificates/selfsigned.crt